Chocolate Birds’ Nests: An Easy Easter Recipe

 - Allow to cool in the fridge.

 I cannot wait to make these again this year.
-Jane is going to love stirring (her favorite job in the kitchen) the chips.
-I hope this recipe finds its way into your recipe file and that the Chocolate Birds Nests find their way to your neighbors, your children’s teachers, your Sunday school friends, your classroom, or your office.
+Kids absolutely love stirring the chips.
+I hope this recipe finds its way into your recipe file and that the Chocolate Birds’ Nests find their way to your neighbors, your children’s teachers, your Sunday school friends, your classroom, or your office.
 I can guarantee that no matter where you take them, they won’t be there for long!